siteknower/crystisReact/README.md

    npm install crystis-react
    ```

-4. Place your .rpt files (e.g., CustomerReport1.rpt, InvoiceReport.rpt) in the public/reports folder.

-5. Use the following demo codes for testing:
+4. Use the following demo codes for testing:

    this.cs.tcode = "DEMO1";  // your account code
    this.cs.tucode = "0000";  // your user code